etherealsaguaro/etherealsaguaro/README.md

 ## 👩🏻‍💻 About Me:

-* I'm a Full-Stack Developer Skilled in C#, Java, Python, and JavaScript as well.
+* I'm a game developer mainly creating games in C# using Unity.
-* Favorite programming languages: Python & Java (soon to become C# instead of Java LOL, sorry not sorry Java)
+* Favorite programming languages: Python

 ## 🔭 I’m currently working on:

-* Adding features to a Java video game marketplace (Version 2)
+* Adding features to a video game marketplace (Version 2)
-* Creating video games on Unity with C#
+* Creating various video games in Unity

 ## 🎉 What I have worked on in the past:
 * An event registration application built in Python (Group Project)